NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/warp/configure-warp/route-traffic/warp-architecture.md

 {{</tab>}}
 {{<tab label="windows" no-code="true">}}

 On Windows, run `ipconfig`.
-When WARP is turned on, you will see an adapter called `CloudflareWARP` with IP address `172.16.0.2`.
+When WARP is turned on, you will see an adapter called `KhulnasoftWARP` with IP address `172.16.0.2`.

 ```bash
 ---